 Academics

-Belmont University is a forerunner among teaching institutions and prides itself on combining the best professional and liberal arts education in a Christian community of service and learning.
+BU is a forerunner among teaching institutions and prides itself on combining the best professional and liberal arts education in a Christian community of service and learning.
 They offer more than seventy-five areas of study, three doctoral programs and about twenty master’s programs, so students seeking this kind of education are sure to find a career path that interests them at the university.

 For undergraduate students, Belmont offers six different colleges of study from which to choose a major as well as two interdisciplinary programs, an honors program and five different pre-professional degrees.
 Some of the colleges of study include the College of Business Administration, the Gordon E. Inman College of Health Sciences & Nursing and the College of Arts and Sciences.
 Students may also choose to learn in the Mike Curb College of Entertainment & Music Business, the College of Visual and Performing Arts or the School of Religion.
 Pre-professional programs include pre-law, pre-pharmacy, pre-OT, pre-PT and pre-med.

-Belmont University also offers an extensive study abroad program and even has scholarships and other financial aid to help fund the opportunity for a student to study abroad and learn their profession from a global perspective.
+The university also offers an extensive study abroad program and even has scholarships and other financial aid to help fund the opportunity for a student to study abroad and learn their profession from a global perspective.
 Students may choose to study abroad for either a summer, spring or fall semester or for an entire year and may choose from such places as France, Italy, East Asia, Japan and Switzerland.
 There are also a broad range of specific academic programs, so interested students should refer to the International Education and Study Away Program at the university.

-For graduate students, Belmont offers the advantage of small class sizes and the use of state-of-the-art technology with which to further an education.
+Graduate programs offer the advantage of small class sizes and the use of state-of-the-art technology with which to further an education.
 Some of the programs offered in the graduate program include law, nursing, occupational therapy, business administration and pharmacy.

 Most Popular Fields of Study

-Belmont University accepts applications on a rolling basis and on a space-available basis, so it is recommended that potential freshmen apply early in their senior year of high school.
+Applications are accepted on a rolling basis and on a space-available basis, so it is recommended that potential freshmen apply early in their senior year of high school.
 This is especially important because many programs are extremely limited on space.
 The application deadline for the fall semester is August 1, the deadline for the spring semester is November 15, and the summer term deadline is May 1.
 Because the school offers many merit scholarships that are available in limited amounts, prospective students should apply as early as possible.
 The application itself serves as the merit scholarship application.

-Students may choose to complete either the Common Application or Belmont’s application online, or they may print a paper copy to complete and mail or fax in.
+Students may choose to complete either the Common Application or the school’s own application online, or they may print a paper copy to complete and mail or fax in.
 Students applying for readmission are considered in the same pool as new applicants.
 Each application is considered individually and the university looks for a strong correlation between grades and test scores.
 Students should have performed above average both in high school course work and in any college work completed.

 Financial Aid